-- A baccalaureate (BS) degree from a regionally accredited college or university in medical laboratory, biological, or related science
+- A baccalaureate (BS) degree from a regionally-accredited college or university in medical laboratory, biological or related science

 - A minimum grade point average (GPA) of 3.0 (on a scale of 4.0)

-- A minimum of one year full-time postbaccalaureate work experience relevant to an immunohematology area within an institution accredited by a recognized accrediting agency
+- A minimum of one year full-time post-baccalaureate work experience relevant to an immunohematology area within an institution accredited by a recognized accrediting agency

 - Documentation of ASCP or NCA certification as MT (ASCP), MLS (ASCP), BB (ASCP) or CLS (NCA)

 - Three (3) reference letters

-- A phone interview will be required
+- A phone interview with a program official